LPDagallier/Phylogenomics_Workshop/Paralogs.md

 HybPiper, and in blue are all the other copies (“.0”, “.1”, etc.).
 ![paralog tree plot example](figures/paralog_tree_plot_example.PNG)

-Then inspect all the trees and decide which locus present paralogy and should be discarded.
-You can store in a text file (see example [here](PHYLOGENY_RECONSTRUCTION/DATA/example_analysis_01/move_paralogs.txt)) the list of the paralogous loci you want to discard either as a simple loci list:
+Then inspect all the trees and decide which locus present paralogy.
+You can store in a text file (see example [here](PHYLOGENY_RECONSTRUCTION/DATA/example_analysis_01/move_paralogs.txt)) the list of the paralogous loci either as a simple loci list:

 ``` bash
 locus_to_move_1